Katherine M. Menendez: District court service

 On September 8, 2021, President Joe Biden announced his intent to nominate Menendez to serve as a United States district judge of the United States District Court for the District of Minnesota.
 On September 20, 2021, her nomination was sent to the Senate.
 President Biden nominated Menendez to the seat vacated by Judge Joan N. Ericksen, who assumed senior status on October 15, 2019.
 On November 3, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On December 2, 2021, her nomination was reported out of committee by a 15–7 vote.
 On December 17, 2021, the United States Senate invoked cloture on her nomination by a 49–21 vote.
 On December 18, 2021, her nomination was confirmed by a 49–21 vote.
 She received her judicial commission on December 21, 2021.

+Notable cases

+On March 31, 2023, Menendez struck down Minnesota age limits on carrying firearms.
+On April 24, 2023, following an emergency motion filed by the Commissioner of Public Safety, Bob Jacobson, and various county sheriffs, Menendez granted a stay on the order, effectively putting a pause on the ruling.
+The Minnesota Attorney General appealed the ruling to the United States Court of Appeals for the Eighth Circuit and on July 16, 2024, they affirmed her ruling.